wistia/fresh-url/README.md

 Your visitors get fresh, clean URLs and you get clean analytics data.

-# How do I use it?
+## How do I use it?

-Include this JavaScript on your page:
+Include this JavaScript at the bottom of your page:

 ```html
 <script src="//fast.wistia.net/assets/external/fresh-url.js" async></script>
 ```

-# How does it work?
+## How does it work?

 Fresh URL will automatically try to figure out what analytics scripts you have running on your page, and make sure to strip the UTM codes out _after_ those